commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 ## TODO: ITEMS TO BE DISCUSSED

 With PAYONE:

- * Is the card expiry date of a CC at the end or the beginning of the given Month?
+ * TODO when does `vauthorization` happen?  only on the Billing functionality?
+ * TODO when does `vauthorization` happen?  only on the Billing functionality?
+ * do we need to support `refund` txaction on notification if we trigger only debit and not refund?
+ * TODO when do we need the `managemandate` call?
+ * TODO (probably already spoken about): which notify_versions can occur if we use the latest API version? only 7.5?
+ * hwo to calculate the amountPaid in our platform
+ * clarify status. errormessage vs. failedcause vs. ...   -> what is the overall status?
+TODO PAYONE

 With CT Product Management / CT internal:

- * Wie übersetzen wir price, receivable, balance in  amountPlanned, amountAuthorized, amountPaid
- * How to represent due amounts that are higher (or lower) than the initial amountPlanned?  (due to dunning and chargeback fees).
+ * TODO how to trigger address / bank data checks?
+Just a a payment without transaction is not safe against intermediate states and too implicit.
+   (request=bankaccountcheck / addresscheck / consumerscore)
+   * As data check is not a financial transaction, we don't want to include it in the Transactions.
+Interactions are the wrong semantics.
+   * maybe directly on the integration service? ->  It has to happen synchronously in the checkout anyways.
+     *  GET /commercetools/payments/1234-1234-1234-1234/paymentdatacheck
+     *  GET /commercetools/payments/1234-1234-1234-1234/addresscheck
+     *  GET /commercetools/payments/1234-1234-1234-1234/consumerscore

+ * TODO what to write into the CT payment object to trigger an `updatereminder`, i.e. dunning level trigger
+     * also directly on the integration?
+POST /commercetools/payments/123.../dunninglevel

  * The definiton of the amountAuthorized field is unclear: Is it the amount that is remaining (not yet charged) from the auth or is it just the sum of all successful authorizations?

+ * Wie übersetzen wir price, receivable, balance in  amountPlanned und amountPaid.
+Positive Balance heißt, dass der Händler noch Geld offen hat (schon bei PAYONE nachgefragt)
+   * amountPlanned = price, but the price is zero when only a preauthorization is done yet.
+And not in Cash Advance payments, too.
+   * amountPaid = receivable minus balance?
+(TODO verify with PAYONE as there is no 1:1 example yet.), Can be wrong if receivable = 0 e.g. in cash advance etc.
+   * XXX field missing XXX = receivable
+     * -> How to represent due amounts that are higher (or lower) than the initial amountPlanned?  (due to dunning and chargeback fees).
+   * ACTHTUNG: PAYONE Felder in Euro, d.h. * 100 und auf volle cent runden.

- * How to set `capturemode` -> NK define logic how to find out that a capture is the last delivery.
+ * (Prio Low) How to set `capturemode` -> NK define logic how to find out that a capture is the last delivery.
-   * e.g. IF the sum of Charge transaction amounts incl. the now to do Charge equals amountPlanned, THEN it's the last?
+   * e.g. IF the sum of Charge transaction amounts incl. the now to do Charge equals the current `receivable` (for which we don't have a field), THEN it's the last?
    * (allowed values: completed / notcompleted ).
 Mandatory just with Billsafe & Klarna.  ->

 Fields that CT could consider making a built-in:

   * Reference Nr. ( a use case for the `key` feature )
-  * Customer oriented status LText (`customermessage` at PAYONE)
+  * Customer oriented status LText (`customermessage` at PAYONE )
   * something that makes the difference between originally planned amount and current receivable transparent (dunning fees etc)
   * language assignment.
 That's a general issue with the architecture that delegates as much as possible to a detached microservice
     (how does the service know which of the various LText fields in CTP to take?)